skorupcia/DigitalOcean_Solr/README.md

 -- Droplet Delete --

-If you would like to delete droplet, simply switch state of "Create Digitalocean droplet" from PRESENT to ABSENT.
+If you would like to delete droplet, simply switch state of "Create Digitalocean droplet" from PRESENT to ABSENT and run playbook.